Massive-Wiki/nxc/README.md

 pip install --extra-index-url https://test.pypi.org/simple/ nxc
 ```

+## Usage

-- Once installed usage information is available using `--help` or `-h`
+- Once installed use information is available using `--help` or `-h`
   options; e.g.:

 ``` shell
 nxc --help|-h
 ```

+TODO: provide an example of initialization and build

 - Further documentation is under development.